TheBlackSwitch/quartz/README.md

 - The bottom skin layer of the first-person hand,
 - The conduit item in the inventory.

+If you find another entity or block you want to make transparent, make an issue and I'll try to fix it :P

 ![An image showing a transparent shulker](images/2024-08-31_20.02.12.png)